 At Tikkurila, we request all suppliers to disclose their Corporate Social Responsibility (CSR) / sustainability Performance through the EcoVadis portal.
 The scoring that is provided by the EcoVadis evaluation impacts our choice of suppliers.
-In 2020, 63% of direct and traded goods spend was sourced from CSR assessed suppliers.
+In 2021, 83% of total direct spend was sourced from CSR assessed suppliers.

 We have also received an assessment of our own responsibility.
 In 2021 we reached EcoVadis Gold Rating.
 Only 5% of all companies and 4% of the companies in the paint industry get the Gold Rating.

 Tikkurila uses plastic and metal for the primary packaging of our products.

 The cost of metal packaging is higher – but metals have a high recycling rate in the EU.
 They can be recycled without compromising their quality.
 On the other hand, plastic

 packaging is typically lighter, contributing to lower transport emissions per unit of product.

 We aim to reduce the environmental impact of packaging, for example, by using more recycled plastic as a raw material in packaging.
 We are also currently evaluating the possibilities of making packaging from alternative materials, such as renewable materials, including biocomposites.